California Court Records

 - The defendant's conviction was overturned on appeal to the Supreme Court or Court of Appeal (see Penal Code 1000 - deferred entry of judgment).

-Those that have been arrested and/or convicted in the past for domestic, child, or elderly abuse are excluded from sealing their records as a matter of right.
+Those who have been arrested and/or convicted in the past for domestic, child, or elderly abuse are excluded from sealing their records as a matter of right.
 Even then, arrest records may still be sealed in such cases if a judge determines that doing so is in the best interest of justice.

 On the other hand, expungement is described under Penal Code 1203.4 PC to include the process of petitioning a California court to withdraw any guilty plea, re-enter a plea of "not guilty", and dismiss a criminal case.
 In the state, expunction is a privilege that relieves an individual from the otherwise negative impact of having a criminal record in the public domain.
 Because there is no true expungement in California, the state also refers to it as dismissal or cleaning of records.
 Expunged conviction records typically show "dismissed" when requested.
 Those eligible for expungement under Penal Code § 1203.4 may include misdemeanor or felony convictions for which:

-- The defendant has successfully completed probation or has obtained an early termination of probation
+- The defendant has successfully completed probation or has obtained an early termination of probation.

-- The ex-convict was not sent to California State Prison
+- The ex-convict was not sent to California State Prison.

 How to Seal a Criminal Record in California